AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### Angular views and controllers

 The primary view and controller for the property editor are **editor.html** and **editor.controller.js** respectively.

 In addition to these, each criteria has it's own view and controller that provide a user friendly means of configuring the definitions, named **definition.editor.html** and **definition.editor.controller.js** which are loaded via a call to the Umbraco dialogService.
 All are provided as embedded resources.

+Each criteria also has an angular service named **definition.translator.js** responsible for translating the JSON syntax into something more human readable.
+So again for example the **DayOfWeekPersonalisationGroupCriteria** will render "Sunday, Tuesday, Thursday" from [1, 3, 5].

 ### PublishedContentExtensions